Menopause Skin Changes: Face the Change with Confidence

 Now is the time to embrace a healthy lifestyle by:

 - staying fit,

 - taking antioxidants,

 - making time to relax,

 - booking treatments to boost your self confidence.

 Let’s face it, age spots, sagging skin and wrinkles can all add insult to injury during menopause.
 Visit Bradford Skin Clinic today to find out how we can help you.

 Since women going through the change are so close to my heart, I have ensured that the treatments in the skin clinic cover every complaint you may have during this time of your life.
-Our treatments can treat anything from rosacea to fine lines and wrinkles, dry skin and unwanted hair.
+Our treatments can treat anything from fine lines and wrinkles, dry skin and unwanted hair.
 Call today and let us help you face this challenging time of your life with a glow that is not caused by hot flashes.